Using your Garmin for sleep tracking is one of the easiest ways to ensure you get the most out of your watch.

-How does Garmin sleep tracking work?
+How Garmin tracks your sleep

-But Advanced Sleep Monitoring now also factors in heart rate variability - the time between each heartbeat – to better measure your time awake and time spent in each sleep stage.
+Since the company debuted 'Advanced Sleep Monitoring', though, heart rate variability - the time between each heartbeat - is now used to better measure your time awake and time spent in each sleep stage.

-In order to assess whether you’re awake reading, asleep or up for a 3am toilet break, and which stage of sleep you’re in while you slumber, Garmin uses a combination of analysis of photoplethysmography (PPG) and actigraphy (ACT) data.
-That takes into account the following:
+In order to assess whether you’re awake reading, asleep or up for a toilet break, and which stage of sleep you’re in while you slumber, Garmin uses a combination of analysis of photoplethysmography (PPG) and actigraphy (ACT) data.

-- Changes in heart rate; your heart rate data is more erratic in REM sleep and lower in non-REM sleep, for example.
+- Changes in heart rate; your heart rate data is more erratic in REM sleep and lower in non-REM sleep, for example

-- Movement spotted by the accelerometer.
+- Any movement that's spotted by the accelerometer.

 Other things that might affect the accuracy include stress, sleepwalking or if you’ve drunk alcohol, where your heart rate is raised and you’re potentially moving a lot.

-Digging into your data: What Garmin sleep reveals
+What Garmin sleep tracking reveals